cmzuo11/stMVC/README.md

 * cluster_pre: defines the number of cell segmentation (classes).
 Here, the default value of the DLPFC and IDC datasets is 7 and 16, respectively.
 You can modify it based on your data.

 * latent_T1 and latent_T2 define the dimension of two layers of GAT for SGATE model.
 Here, the default value of the DLPFC and IDC datasets is 25 and 10, 32 and 16, respectively.

+* fusion_type: definies the multi-view graph fusion types.
+The default value is Attention, you can use Mean to perform stMVC-M

 To reproduce the result, you should use the default parameters.